-The database is implemented to enable multitier applications and client/server applications to support languages for which the database is configured.
+Oracle Database enables multitier applications and client/server applications to support languages for which the database is configured.

 The locale-dependent operations are controlled by several parameters and environment variables on both the client and the database server.
-On the database server, each session started on behalf of a client may run in the same or a different locale as other sessions, and have the same or different language requirements specified.
+On the database server, each session that is started on behalf of a client may run in the same or a different locale as other sessions, and can have the same or different language requirements specified.

-The database has a set of session-independent NLS parameters that are specified when the database is created.
-Two of the parameters specify the database character set and the national character set, an alternate Unicode character set that can be specified for NCHAR, NVARCHAR2, and NCLOB data.
+Oracle Database has a set of session-independent NLS parameters that are specified when you create a database.
+Two of the parameters specify the database character set and the national character set, which is an alternative Unicode character set that can be specified for NCHAR, NVARCHAR2, and NCLOB data.
 The parameters specify the character set that is used to store text data in the database.
-Other parameters, such as language and territory, are used to evaluate check constraints.
+Other parameters, such as language and territory, are used to evaluate and check constraints.